Reviews You Can Rely On

 Credit: Maggie Brandenburg

 When considering size, most bags are measured in liters, which may get a bit confusing when trying to choose the right size for air travel that's defined in inches.
-In general, most day bags tend to be between 20-30 liters, which typically can be squeezed under an airline seat.
+Generally, most day bags tend to be between 20-30 liters, which can typically be squeezed under an airline seat.
 This size fits typical travel needs like a laptop, an extra layer, a snack and drink, a book to read, and other carry on essentials.
 These work great as personal items, as they almost always fit under the seat.
 Medium-sized bags are within the 30 to 50-liter range and are typically considered carry on bags.
 They usually fall within airline size restrictions and can be stuffed into most overhead bins.
 Large bags, like suitcases and some duffels, are generally around 60 liters in volume and can sometimes be more than 100 liters.
 If you're a heavy packer, you'll want one of these huge packs — though be wary of your bag's weight if you plan to check it, as most airlines charge high fees for heavy bags.

-You might be in the market for a bag that gets you across Europe, or you might simply need something small for your daily commute.
+You might be in the market for a bag that gets you across Europe or simply need something small for your daily commute.
 Regardless, it's important to ask yourself these questions to ensure you get the most out of your bag.
 No matter how much other stuff you need to bring, you can never go wrong by adding a fanny pack or small sling bag to keep ahold of those smaller items.

 travel bag - simple and low-profile, you can't go wrong with a fanny pack on your...